 - Finally click on Register.

-- Scroll down to California Department of Consumer Affairs and click on Verify a License.
+- Scroll down to California Department of Consumer Affairs and scroll down to and click on License Search, then click on License Search again.

 - Select a license type and enter the appropriate information in the form provided.

-To learn about particular consumer frauds and scams, click on Consumer Frauds and Scams, then scroll down to Current Scams You Should be Aware Of.
+To learn about particular consumer frauds and scams, click on Scams and Frauds, then Current Scams and Frauds, or one of the other options, such as IRS Scams, or Identity Theft.

 The Consumer Action Handbook is also available on this site and is filled with much useful information.
 Click on NEW!
 Read the Consumer Action Handbook Online.

-- Scroll down to Charity Research Tool and click on A Searchable Database.
+- Scroll down to Charity Research Resources and click on "Registry Verification Search tool"

-- Type the organization name, city, and any other relevant information on the form provided.
+- Type the organization name, city, county, and any other relevant information in the form provided.
+Remember, less is more; the fewer fields you fill out, the more results you may potentially retrieve.

 - Click on Search to determine if the charity is legitimate.